Virarajendra

-Virarajendra’s reign occurred in a period when the Chola Empire was both trying to expand its boundaries and preserve its existing territories, but had appeared to stutter in its attempts because of the death of Virarajendra’s eldest brother and king Rajadhiraja I, and the short rule of Virarajendra's elder brother Rajendra II.
-In total, the three brothers ruled for 16–20 years altogether by succeeding one another.
-This rapid succession was seen as a golden opportunity by the traditional enemies and subordinates of the Cholas: the Singhalas (Ceylon), the Pandyas and the Chera Perumals, with each adversary either trying to become free or declaring war on the Cholas.
-Ultimately, Virarajendra proved to be a capable and brave ruler, who was kind and protective to his subjects, who reimposed authority on Chola dominions and was ruthless to the Chalukyas and the Pandyas.
-Viewed overall, especially in the context of the fact that his own rule lasted for less than 10 years, yet, as borne out by his various inscriptions in Karur, Virarajendra had a lasting legacy in that in the short time he ruled, he overwhelmed everyone of his adversaries, and succeeded not only in preserving Chola territories, but also made overseas conquests in far-off lands such as Indonesia, Malaysia, Sri Lanka and Nicobar.
+Virarajendra’s reign occurred in a period when the Chola Empire was trying to both expand its boundaries and preserve its existing territories, but was hindered by the death of Virarajendra’s eldest brother and king, Rajadhiraja I, and the short rule of Virarajendra's elder brother, Rajendra II.

+In total, the three brothers ruled for 16–20 years altogether, succeeding one another.
+The traditional enemies and subordinates of the Cholas: the Singhalas (Ceylon), the Pandyas, and the Chera Perumals, took advantage of the instability by attempting to break free or wage war against the Chola.
+Virarajendra was described as a capable and brave ruler, who was kind and protective of his subjects, reimposed authority on Chola dominions, and was ruthless to the Chalukyas and the Pandyas.
+His own rule lasted for less than 10 years, and is depicted by various inscriptions in Karur.
+He succeeded not only in preserving Chola territories, but also in making overseas conquests in far-off lands such as Indonesia, Malaysia, Sri Lanka, and Nicobar.

 Early life

-He was posted as the Chola viceroy of Sri Lanka by his elder brother Rajadhiraja Chola during the early part of the latter's reign.
-Next, during the reign of his other elder brother Rajendra Chola II, he served as the Lord of Uraiyur.
+Virarajendra was posted as the Chola viceroy of Sri Lanka by his elder brother Rajadhiraja Chola during the early part of the latter's reign.
+Subsequently, during the reign of his other elder brother Rajendra Chola II, he served as the Lord of Uraiyur.